-As of December 31, 2023, assets recorded under finance leases were \$13,523 and accumulated depreciation associated with finance leases was \$9,767.
-Financing lease amortization expense, included in program services in the accompanying statement of activities, for the year ended December 31, 2023 was \$4,508.
-Cash paid for amounts included in the measurement of lease liabilities included in operating cash flows on the statement of cash flows for the year ended December 31, 2023 was \$4,475, which includes \$51 of interest expense.
+As of June 30, 2024, assets recorded under finance leases were \$13,523 and accumulated depreciation associated with finance leases was \$12,020.
+Financing lease amortization expense, included in program services in the accompanying statement of activities, for the six month period ended June 30, 2024 was \$2,253.